Coronavirus in Germany: corona online test and current number of infections

 - Always keep your insurance card ready with a list of current medications and pre-existing conditions

 For further information on coronavirus, we’ve prepared a list of recommended articles:

 Q&A from WHO and Charité on frequently asked questions about corona:

 The symptoms of a coronavirus infection are non-specific and similar to those of other respiratory infections like the flu (influenza).
 Thus, differentiating between influenza and corona based solely on symptoms is currently not a sufficient reason to conduct testing (pathogen detection).
 According to the current recommendation of the RKI, one further criterion should be met in addition to symptoms of a respiratory infection, e.g. previous contact to a confirmed case.
 For help deciding the appropriate measures to take, please use our free app, CovApp, which was developed in cooperation with the Charité in Berlin.

 Coronavirus affects each person differently.
 Some people barely notice symptoms while others need to be treated in a hospital.
-Based on current information, the typical symptoms include fever and coughing.
-The Robert Koch Institute currently recommends getting tested if you have symptoms of a respiratory infection and you had contact with a confirmed case in the past two weeks, have a pre-existing medical condition, experience difficulty breathing, or work in facilities with people at higher risk (e.g. older people).
+Based on current information, the typical symptoms include fever, coughing, and loss of taste and smell.
+The Robert Koch Institute currently recommends getting tested if you, for example, have symptoms of a respiratory infection, had contact with a confirmed case in the past two weeks, or work in facilities with people at higher risk (e.g. older people).

 If you suspect that you are infected with coronavirus, please do not go directly to the doctor (unless it is a life-threatening emergency).
 Instead, please call your general practitioner, the nationwide hotline for medical emergency service 116 117, your local hospital, or local health authorities first.
 Based on a consultation and the severity of your case, these employees will recommend where to get tested.
 Get help deciding the appropriate measures to take by using our app, CovApp, which was developed in cooperation with the Charité in Berlin.